bhupen98/react.js-absolute-beginners/README.md

 ## Description
-React is javascript library for building interactive user interfaces.
+React is javascript library for building interactive user interfaces.<br>
-It lets you generate complex UIs from small and isolated pieces of code called "components".
+It let's you generate complex UIs from small and isolated pieces of code called "components".

 ### Creating an App
  &#9657; **npx**